The Hypodermic Needle Theory (a.k.a The Magic Bullet Theory)

 Disadvantages

-- Everyone is different, with different opinions, views and standpoints so it is implausible that a largely passive audience that wholly accepts a message delivered by the media exists
+- It is based off of the assumption that the audience is passive, which is very unlikely to be the case.- Everyone is different, with different opinions, views and standpoints so it is implausible that a largely passive audience that wholly accepts a message delivered by the media exists.

 - Due to the vast numbers of media outlets nowadays, it is very unlikely this theory applies anymore as facts can be checked among other sources, and fake news it easily disputed if no major news outlets are reporting a story